ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

 ---
 ## Function - Google Cloud SCC: List Assets
 List the assets of a Google Cloud organization that is being monitored in SCC.
+This function returns two objects (see the output for more details).
+The one that is used in the example post-processing script (the value `assets_formatted` that is returned from the function) is a neatly formatted HTML string and can be directly posted as a note, as it is in the example.
+If your use case requires parsing the results in a different way, you can use the `assets_raw` value returned from the function and parse them as you desire.

  ![screenshot: fn-google-cloud-scc-list-assets ](./doc/screenshots/fn-google-cloud-scc-list-assets.png)